 Certain current and former employees are covered by a postretirement healthcare plan.
 The University accrues the cost of these postretirement benefits over the employee's service period.
 Participants must have 15 years of continuous service after the later of: a) age 47 or b) date of hire to be eligible for postretirement healthcare benefits.
 Those benefits are limited per participant to a multiple of calendar year 2006 healthcare premiums.
-Furthermore, participants retiring after September 1, 2000 are required to contribute up to 25% of retiree healthcare premiums.
+Furthermore, most participants retiring after September 1, 2006 are required to contribute up to 25% of retiree healthcare premiums.
 The percent of retiree co-payment is based on the participant's annual salary at the time of retirement.

-June 30, 2017 (with comparative information as of June 30, 2016) (In thousands)
+Notes to Consolidated Financial Statements June 30, 2018 (with comparative information as of June 30, 2017) (In thousands)